-Most people associate taxes with Uncle Sam and the federal government.
+Most people associate taxes with Uncle Sam and the federal government, or state sales, fuel and income taxes.
 While the federal government has the largest budget and longest tax forms, there are actually more forms of taxation at the local level.

 Sales tax is usually handled at the county level and has two components: state sales tax plus county sales tax.
 Sales tax is applicable on all goods purchased but is not calculated for services purchased.
 Sales tax collection and payment is the duty of retailers, not consumers, but it is consumers that pay these taxes at the register.

 Every local government depends on property tax revenues.
 Regardless of what type of property is in question there are taxes associated with it.
 Often times commercial or retail property tax rates are higher than residential property tax rates, but all property owners pay taxes.

 Estate tax is a tax levied against the wealth that one leaves behind upon their death.
 Some, but not all states charge an estate tax in addition to the estate tax imposed by the federal government.
 Estate tax laws are constantly changing and they are often a tool used by state governments to fix holes in state budgets.

 Local Fuel Tax